-- Fever

-- Drenching night sweats (requiring you to change your pajamas and/or sheets)

-- Weight loss (especially loss of more than 10 percent of your body weight)

-- Cough and shortness of breath
+- Fever - Drenching night sweats (requiring you to change your pajamas and/or sheets) - Weight loss (especially loss of more than 10 percent of your body weight) - Cough and shortness of breath - Tiredness - Itchy skin - Stomach pain or swelling and feeling of fullness (due to an enlarged spleen) - B Symptoms.

-- Tiredness

-- Itchy skin

-B Symptoms.
 Fever, drenching night sweats and loss of more than 10 percent of body weight in 6 months are called B symptoms.
 B symptoms are important to the prognosis-the likely course or outcome of a disease.
 B symptoms are also important to staging of the disease-in cancer, the "stage" tells the doctor how far the cancer has spread (see Diagnosis and Staging of HL on page 12).